j-imsa/ML-Learning/README.md

-# This is a repository for testing and learning staffs about machine learning using Python...
+# This is a repository for testing and learning staffs utilise Python for machine learning...
-I'm not going to share this repo with my friends, students, collages and so on.
+I'm not going to share this repository with my friends, students, colleagues, or anybody else.

 ## ML Libs: